-Tree paint.
-In case of bark injury from any cause, all loose bark should be trimmed back to healthy tissue.
-Where branches two inches or more in diameter have been cut or broken off, the stub should be trimmed flush with the surface of the trunk.
+surface of the trunk.
 All exposed wood and bark should be covered with an antiseptic coating.
-Bordeaux paint has given excellent results if applied after the wound has seasoned for two weeks and is dry.
-This paint is prepared by slowly stirring raw linseed oil into a quantity of commercially prepared bordeaux powder until a very smooth paint is formed.
-(See Station Bulletin 393.)
+Bordeaux paint has given excellent results if applied after the wound has seasoned for a couple of weeks and is dry.
+This must be made the day it is used, slowly stirring raw linseed oil into a quantity of commercially prepared bordeaux powder until a very smooth paint is formed.